Skip to main content

 N. Gohain, WD Tolbert, C. Orlandi, J. Richard, S. Ding, X. Chen, D. Bonsor, E. Sundberg, W. Lu, Krishanu Ray, A. Finzi, G. Lewis, M. Pazgier, Molecular basis for epitope recognition by non-neutralizing anti-gp41 antibody F240.
 Scientific Reports 2016, 6, 36685.

-W. Tolbert, N. Gohain, N. Alsahafi, V. Van, C. Orlandi, S. Ding, L. Martin, A. Finzi, G. Lewis, Krishanu Ray, M. Pazgier Targeting the Late Stage of HIV-1 Entry for Antibody-dependent Cellular Cytotoxicity: Structural Basis for Env Epitopes in the C11 Region, Structure, 2017, in press.
+W. Tolbert, N. Gohain, N. Alsahafi, V. Van, C. Orlandi, S. Ding, L. Martin, A. Finzi, G. Lewis, Krishanu Ray, M. Pazgier Targeting the Late Stage of HIV-1 Entry for Antibody-dependent Cellular Cytotoxicity: Structural Basis for Env Epitopes in the C11 Region, Structure, 2017, 25, 1719.

 Research Interests

-Single molecule imaging spectroscopy, Fluorescence correlation spectroscopy, Metal enhance fluorescence, Surface plasmon coupled emission, Plasmon-controlled fluorescence, Radiative decay engineering, Fluorescence spectroscopy, Chemically amplified photoresists, Langmuir-Blodgett films, Layer-by-layer assembly, Nanotechnology, Plasmonic Nanostructures, Application of single molecule spectroscopy in biomedical research, Viral nucleic acid packaging, Single molecule studies of HIV proteins.
+Single molecule imaging spectroscopy, Fluorescence correlation spectroscopy, Fluorescence lifetime imaging microscopy, Two-photon fluorescence, Metal enhance fluorescence, Surface plasmon coupled emission, Plasmon-controlled fluorescence, Radiative decay engineering, Fluorescence spectroscopy, Chemically amplified photoresists, Langmuir-Blodgett films, Layer-by-layer assembly, Nanotechnology, Plasmonic Nanostructures, Application of single molecule spectroscopy in biomedical research, Viral nucleic acid packaging, Single molecule studies of HIV proteins, HIV virions, Broadly neutralizing antibodies, Fc-receptors, SARS-CoV-2, Metabolic imaging.

-Dr. Ray has successfully obtained NIH funding, published over 80 peer-reviewed manuscripts in excellent and outstanding journals (H index = 23), filed three US patent applications, developed a successful program to provide spectroscopy expertise on campus, and developed new and novel technologies.
+I have successfully obtained NIH funding, published over 100 peer-reviewed manuscripts in excellent and outstanding journals (H index = 37, ~5600 citations), filed six US patent applications, developed a successful program to provide imaging, spectroscopy expertise on campus, and developed new and novel technologies.
 Three research contributions are of particular importance:

 1) Single molecule studies of the HIV envelope and Fc gamma receptors